-Although the joints are the most commonly affected part of the body, urate crystals can form in the kidney or other parts of the urinary system, where they can occasionally impair kidney function or cause.
+Although the joints are the most commonly affected part of the body, urate crystals can form in the kidney or other parts of the urinary tract (figure 1), where they can occasionally impair kidney function or cause urinary tract stones.
 Kidney stones caused by uric acid crystals occur in approximately 15 percent of people with gout.
 This compares with an 8 percent risk of kidney stones in people without gout.

 Gout is different from another disease called calcium pyrophosphate crystal deposition disease (formerly called “pseudogout,” which is discussed in a separate topic review).
 This develops in some people in response to the presence of a different type of crystal known as a calcium pyrophosphate (CPP) crystal.
 (See "Patient information: Pseudogout (Beyond the Basics)".)